1stage/Aquarius-MX/docs/README.md

 # Aquarius MX Documentation
-This folder contains the components for creating the Aquarius MX PCB (Printed Circuit Board).
+This folder contains Aquarius MX documentation and logo files.

 ## Folder Contents
  - **logo** - This foder contains the EPS (Encapsulated Post Script) logo files in vector format for use in documentation and other branding for the Aquarius MX.